Two-level system hyperpolarization using a quantum Szilard engine

-We are grateful to J. Lisenfeld for insightful discussions and to A. Lukashenko and L. Radtke for technical assistance.
+In our system quantum coherence between the qubit and the TLSs can be neglected, allowing a simple description using the Solomon equations.
+As quantum hardware continues to improve, coherent interactions and non-Markovian qubit dynamics will start to play a role, raising the bar for quantum error correction strategies.
+The quantum Szilard engine presented here offers a first glimpse of the challenges facing future hardware, in which coherence improvements also translate into increasingly complex interactions with the environment.
+We are grateful to J. Lisenfeld and W. Wulfhekel for insightful discussions and to A. Lukashenko and L. Radtke for technical assistance.
 Funding was provided by the Alexander von Humboldt Foundation in the framework of a Sofja Kovalevskaja award endowed by the German Federal Ministry of Education and Research, and by the European Union's Horizon 2020 programme under No. 899561 (AVaQus).
-M.S. acknowledges support from the German Ministry of Education and Research (BMBF) within the project GEQCOS (FKZ: 13N15683).
+M.S. and G.C. acknowledge support from the German Ministry of Education and Research (BMBF) within the project GEQCOS (FKZ: 13N15683 and 13N15685).
 P.P. acknowledges support from the German Ministry of Education and Research (BMBF) within the QUANTERA project SiUCs (FKZ: 13N15209).
 D.R., S.G. and W.W. acknowledge support by the European Research Council advanced grant MoQuOS (no. 741276).
 Facilities use was supported by the KIT Nanostructure Service Laboratory.
-We acknowledge qKit for providing a convenient measurement software framework.\\
+We acknowledge qKit for providing a convenient measurement software framework. \nopagebreak Supp.~\ref{app:fluxonium} provides details on the fluxonium qubit and Supp.~\ref{app:setup} provides details on the microwave setup.